Bekheit/Chat_System/README.md

 ## Postman man Collection [link](https://www.postman.com/Bekheit/workspace/instatask)

+#### Use desktop postman to be able to use the workspace

 #### Add these global variables

 1. URL : set it to http://localhost:3001
 2. token: it is user token and it will set when user login
 3. app-token: it is application token and it will set when get the application

+## Note

+- RabbitMQ Logic is applied on user create only